viat0re/CollisionFree/README.md

 - Avoidance logic operates locally and predictively.
 - Internal logic is layered and adaptive.

-> ⚠️ This README intentionally avoids detailing the internal avoidance strategy.
-> The experiment is designed to evaluate **outcomes**, not promote a specific algorithm.

 ---

 ## Vision Radius (Local Information)